gioele/git-collab-guide/guide.en.md

 Before making any adjustment to our changes, we make sure that we are still in the `headings-color` branch.
-(In the meantime we may have worked on something else in other branches.)
+(In the meantime we may have worked on something else, so we could have switched to other branches.)

     $ git checkout headings-color
     Already on 'headings-color'
     Your branch is up-to-date with 'origin/headings-color'.

-Now we go forth and make the adjustments that have been requested.
+Now we can proceed and make the adjustments that have been requested.

 TODO: illustration of CSS changed to Helvetica